CreditCube Review: Read This Before You Borrow

 Better Alternatives to CreditCube

-Before you commit to the world of frustration that comes with taking out a tribal loan, consider your options.
-If you really need a loan, there are much better online lenders out there.
+Before you commit to a tribal loan, consider your options.
+If you really need a loan, there are much better online lenders.
 Lending Tree is a site that allows borrowers to shop for loans from reputable lenders.
-There you can view side by side interest rates and loan terms, so you pick out the one that works the best for you.
+There, you can view side-by-side interest rates and loan terms, so you pick out the one that works the best for you.
 Best of all, interest rates are typically 36% or less for small loans, nowhere near the triple-digit figures on CreditCube.

-Credit unions are another great place for borrowing money, especially if you need less than $1,000.
+Credit unions are another excellent place for borrowing money, especially if you need less than $1,000.
+Many credit unions offer Payday Alternative Loans with no minimum credit score requirement.
 PenFed Credit Union is a great starting point for borrowers as their services are available to anyone and are backed by the federal government.

 Other methods you can utilize include: